2nolife/akka-persistence-elasticsearch/README.md

 ## Versions

-This version of `akka-persistence-elasticsearch` requires akka 2.4 and elasticsearch 1.7.
-It _might_ work with other elasticsearch versions, but it has not been tested... yet...
+This version of `akka-persistence-elasticsearch` requires akka 2.4 and elasticsearch 2.3.x.
+It _does not_ work with elasticsearch version 1.7.x or older.